St Andrew's High School has its own In-House Catering department serving meals and snacks at breakfast, morning break and lunch time.

 We serve a range of hot and cold snack and while the emphasis is on healthy eating we promote a home cooked approach with family favourites at the centre of our food offer.

-The school is cashless and uses the sQuid payment system (hyperlink see below).
+The school is cashless and uses the My Child At School (MCAS) payment system (see hyperlink below).

 Breakfast consists of hot rolls and baguettes as well as yogurt granolas and fresh fruit.
 There is also a range of hot drinks on offer.